yelircaasi/nebokrai-python-prototype/README.md

 [✓] rename universe to Planager

-[✓] add `order` attribute to Entry, such that tasks can be ordered temporally independently of priority
+[✓] add `order` attribute to Entry, such that tasks can be ordered temporally indgependently of priority

 [✓] fix attributes of routines (such as maxtime) for proper initialization